-Due South was founded by Nikki Terpilowski.
+Due South Media was founded by author, Esme Addison.
 Born in North Carolina, it took her traveling the world as a military spouse to truly appreciate the culture that shaped her.
-Due South was created to celebrate, explore and share all that is good about Southern culture, heritage and traditions.
+Due South was created to celebrate, explore and share all that is good and cozy about Southern culture, heritage

 Angela Garrison Zontek